+interactive_jobs_can_roam

+Format <boolean></boolean>

+Default FALSE

-interactive_bs_can_roamFormat<BOOLEAN>DefaultFALSEDescriptionBy default, interactive jobs run from the login node that they submitted from.
-When TRUE, interactive jobs may run on login nodes other than the one where the jobs were submitted to.
-See "Installation Notes for Moab and TORQUE for Cray" in the Moab Workload Manager Administrator Guide for more information.
+Description By default, interactive jobs run from the login node that they submitted from.
+When TRUE, inter- active jobs may run on login nodes other than the one where the jobs were submitted to.
+See Installation Notes for Moab and TORQUE for Cray in the Moab Workload ManagerAdministrator Guide .